Skip to content

 Growing & Minnesota marijuana laws

 These days people grow more marijuana in Minnesota than they import into the state.
 Until a few years ago, Minnesota statutes criminalized growing based on weight only.
-But now prosecutors can use more than 21 growing plants to charge a Felony “Cannabis Cultivation Crime,” or more than 16 plants to charge a Gross Misdemeanor crime.
-But what is “a plant?”
-The government tortures the meaning of words, like “plant.”
+But now prosecutors can base cannabis charges on more than 21 growing plants as a Felony “Cannabis Cultivation Crime,” or more than 16 plants as a Gross Misdemeanor crime.

 • Criminal possession of an illegal quantity, depending on type